pschimmel/ES.Tools/README.md

 ## UI
 - [**DependencyPropertyWatcher**](Documentation/DependencyPropertyWatcher.md) - Watches a dependency property and casts an event when the value changes.
 - **DispatcherWrapper** - Wrapper that wraps a WPF dispatcher.
 In unit tests you can easily replace the default dispatcher by a tesing implementation.
-- **TreeHelperExtensions** - Extension methods that help navigate the WPF visual tree and logical tree.
+- **TreeHelper** - Extension methods that help navigate the WPF visual tree and logical tree.